GodFather547/Python-Course/README.md

 - All of the fils and projects will be uploaded by me, so if you find any mistake made by me then immediately inform me either on Discord, YouTube or Discussion page of this repository so other people dont make the mistake I make.
+- All files will constantly be updated to make sure this course follows the latest version of Python with the latest version being 3.9.0

 ![1](https://user-images.githubusercontent.com/65707682/123210662-f2b9f200-d4df-11eb-9c00-5ff542ef37fd.jpeg)